-The C&A Guide is recommended by the EDB for use in secondary schools.
+(Primary 1 - Secondary 6) and the Secondary Education Curriculum Guide (2017) and its including the assessment for the Hong Kong Diploma of Secondary Education (HKDSE).
+Its governing council includes members drawn from the school sector, tertiary institutions and government bodies, as well as professionals and members of the business community.
 The subject curriculum forms the basis of the assessment designed and administered by the HKEAA.
 In this connection, the HKEAA will issue a handbook to provide information on the rules and regulations of the HKDSE Examination as well as the structure and format of public assessment for each subject.

-The CDC and HKEAA will keep the subject curriculum under constant review and evaluation in the light of classroom experiences, students' performance in the public assessment, and the changing needs of students and society.
+The CDC is an advisory body that gives recommendations to the Government of the HKSAR on the light of classroom experiences, students' performance in the public assessment, and the changing needs of students and society.
 All comments and suggestions on this C&A Guide may be sent to:

+The HKEAA is an independent statutory body responsible for the conduct of public assessment,

+The CDC and HKEAA will keep the subject curriculum under constant review and evaluation in

+English Language Education Section

+Curriculum Development Institute

+Education Bureau

-Chief Curriculum Development Officer (English Language Education) Curriculum Development Institute Education Bureau Room 1206, Wu Chung House 213 Queen's Road East Wanchai, Hong Kong
+Room 1206, Wu Chung House

+213 Queen's Road East

+Wanchai, Hong Kong

-Fax: 2834 7810 E-mail:ccdoe@edb.gov.hk
+Fax: 2834 7810

+Email: english@edb.gov.hk